postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/monitoring-your-api/faqs-monitors.md

 ### Who can edit my Monitors?

 Monitors can be edited in their respective workspace by members who have been granted [Editor permissions](/docs/collaborating-in-postman/roles-and-permissions/) on the monitor.
 To review or manage which team members have Editor or Viewer permissions on a specific monitor, navigate to your workspace and select **Monitors** from the left sidebar.
-Hover over the monitor in question and select the **...** > **Manage Roles**.
+Hover over the monitor in question and select **...** > **Manage Roles**.

 ### Can I delete a Monitor?